 A distal device that fits onto the end of a colonoscope, providing increased flexibility and stability during a colonoscopy procedure.

-Bowel cancer remains the second largest cause of cancer-related mortality in the UK, despite the introduction of the bowel cancer screening programme (BCSP).
+Bowel cancer remains the second largest cause of cancer-related mortality in the UK.

 Improving the adenoma detection rate (ADR) and cancer detection through increased colonoscopy performance brings patient benefits, and earlier diagnosis of cancer is also associated with lower healthcare costs (Cancer Research UK 2014).